DanNduati/Final-year-project/README.md

 # Final Year Project: Development of a MindSphere industrial IoT application
 # Case study: Elevator
-### This is a repository contains the documentation and files of the design,implementation and testing of the system by group 22
+### This is a repository containing the documentation and files of the design,implementation and testing of the system by group 22

 # Group Members
 1. Mwangi Maxwell Wachira